justinwiley/vampire/README.md

 So you can chuck all the old recursive code and just keep this simple class.
 Note the structure returned: a hierarchical array of arrays.

-But wait, you say: I don't want to update the first element, the name of the company itself.
-It's already spicey enough.
+"But wait," the marketing director says.
+"I don't want to update the first element, the name of the company itself."

 ```ruby
 class SteveJobsifier < Vampire::Visitor